itpropro/tree-structure-ts/docs/README.md

 ## Introduction

-This module help interacting with `Tree` structures.
+This module helps interacting with `Tree` structures in TypeScript.
 It is optimized to work with big trees without causing overflows.
 Therefore it doesn't use recursion and the implementations for `preOrder` and `postOrder` traversals use `Promise.all` for concurrency to traverse multiple nodes at ones.
 It is fully typed and has over 95% test coverage.

 🚀 Zero dependency<br>